Informal U.S. refugee network turns to text messages, GoFundMe to rescue Afghans | Law-Order

 While it remains unclear exactly how the U.S. government uses the information, some people on the list have boarded planes, Purdy said.
 The network of people trying to aid the evacuation has shared tips to pass through Taliban checkpoints.
 Wear traditional clothing, keep eyes down and persist.
 "You have to try many, many times," reads one tip sheet.
 "Be patient."

 One Afghan man disguised himself in a burka, a traditional female robe, to get through Taliban checkpoints as he traveled hundreds of miles to reach the airport in Kabul, Purdy said.
-A U.S. lawmaker told Reuters that the Taliban have been using files from Afghanistan's intelligence agency to round up Afghans who worked for the United States.
+Democratic Representative Jason Crow, a former U.S. Army Ranger who served in Afghanistan, told Reuters that the Taliban have been using files from Afghanistan's intelligence agency to round up Afghans who worked for the United States.

 U.S. President Joe Biden has said that the United States expected to evacuate between 50,000 and 65,000 people from Afghanistan.
 That is fewer than the number eligible for safe harbor, according to estimates by advocates.
 The Pentagon said on Thursday that in August roughly 12,000 American citizens, U.S. Embassy personnel, Special Immigrant Visa (SIV) applicants and others have been evacuated.